Speed Dreams: Car features

 new features introduce support for animated drivers and steering wheels, first used on the 1936 Grand Prix class cars, and improved environment mapping for more realistic reflections.
 As there isn't support for dynamic shading, each car defines a shadow image that is projected under the car's model.
 Several levels of detail are supported for each car model in order to improve simulation performance, although − for size reasons − the official release ships only one.
 Since version 2.0 the user is enabled to choose among different liveries for each car, which affect the car's exterior paint, wheels and interior appearance.
 About 250 liveries, between player and robots skins, are shipped with the 2.0.0 release.
 A static preview of the car's appearance is displayed during the car's selection: a special "garage" track was created with the purpose of shooting preview images.

 Available cars

 Available cars are grouped into categories, usually containing 6 to 8 models of comparable performances and size.
 Release 2.0 features 44 official cars spread among 6 categories:

-There are 26 more cars under development inside ' SVN repository, covering various classes of open wheel racing.
+There are 26 more cars under development inside Speed Dreams SVN repository, covering various classes of open wheel racing.